 - For cosy stays: Casa Lusco Fusco has fabulous mountain views, comfortable en-suite rooms and is only a short walk from Praia da Bordeira.

 What to do near Carrapateira

 9. Praia Galapos, Parque Natural da Arrábida

-The Parque Natural da Arrábida has been a protected area since 1976.
-It's home to polecats, buzzards and eagles.
-The craggy Serra da Arrábida range is here.
-And the coast's very dramatic.
-Go for its white sand coves.
+The Parque Natural da Arrábida has been a protected area since 1976 so unsurprisingly it's home to a lot of wildlife, including polecats, buzzards and eagles.
+The craggy Serra da Arrábida range is here too, which adds significant drama to the coast.

 Where to stay near Praia Galapos

 What to do in Parque Natural da Arrábida

 Meet the more elusive locals round these parts on an Arrábida dolphin watching boat tour.

 The Portuguese love the unspoiled Alentejo coast with its landscape of gentle hills and sea cliffs, scatteriing of lowkey resorts and lovely, sandy coves.

 Porto Côvo town is one of the best for beaches and a popular weekend escape from the city for Lisboetas.
 It can get busy in August, but off season there are few if any crowds here.
 Head north of the town for Praia Grande and don't miss Praia da Samouqueira for its stunning rock formations.